 pARTNERSHIP WITH NCLP

-Prakash Deep Trust partnered with NCLP, a central government funded project for the eradication of child labour.
-The mid-day meal program was introduced, which was an added incentive.
-The school started operating from two locations.
+Prakash Deep Trust partnered with the National Child Labor Project ( NCLP), a central government funded project for the eradication of child labour in India The mid-day meal program was introduced, which was an added incentive.
+More children joined and the school started to operate from two different locations raising the number of our learning centres to two.

 REACHING OUT TO THE SLUMS